thai01255nt/Controller/README.md

 ![equation2](./animations/rollpitch_equation2.png)

 But i can't understand where we have equation 2.
+When i remove R33 of equation 2, i had better result.

 ### 3. Implement altitude controller in C++. ###